itsjos3ph/Facial-Recognition/README.md

 This project demonstrates a real-time facial recognition system using Python, numpy, and face_recognition.
 It identifies faces from webcam input and matches them against provided sample images or a custom attendance folder.
 <br>

-If you want access to the images I used, download the zip file.
-Only the two python files will be showcased as I cannot share image files.
+<h2>If you want access to the images I used, download the zip file.
+Only the two python files will be showcased as I cannot share image files.</h2>

 <h2>Features</h2>
 Simple Demonstration: Match faces from two provided sample images.